Tenkph/EK4-Cybersecurity-Barcamp-CTF/Quest/quest_writeup.md

 ![ csv file](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/quest_access_log_csv.png)

-Because we  know how the  login email are created, i decided to come up with a list of emails, using the names found the csv file.
+Because we  know how the  login email are created, i decided to come up with a list of emails, using the names found in  the csv file.
 The emails were as below:

 ![ email list](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/emailList.png)